cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 ### Step 12

-Click "Create record in Route 53" and the CNAME DNS record for certificate validation will automatically be added to your subdomain's hosted zone in Route 53.
-Click "Create" in the modal popup and then "Continue"
+Click "Create record in Route 53".
+A modal will will pop indicating that a Record is going to be added to Route 53.
+Click "Create" to automatically add the DNS record to your subdomain's hosted then.
+Then click "Continue".

 ![step 12](https://user-images.githubusercontent.com/4365343/82223539-c8ffc600-98f0-11ea-93a2-044aa0c9670d.png)

 ### Step 13

-The Certificate is pending validation.
-The DNS records you noted in the previous need to be registered with your DNS service provider.
+Wait for Certificate Status to be issued.
+This might take a few minutes.

 ![step 13](https://user-images.githubusercontent.com/4365343/82209663-a616e700-98db-11ea-95cb-c6efedadb942.png)

 ### Step 14

-Wait for Certificate Status to be issued and then take a note of its ARN.
-The certificate is be ineligible for renewal because it is currently not being used.
+Take a note of the certificate's ARN.
+The certificate is ineligible for renewal because it is currently not being used.
 It will be eligible for renewal after it is used with Cortex.

 ![step 14](https://user-images.githubusercontent.com/4365343/82222684-9e613d80-98ef-11ea-98c0-5a20b457f062.png)